Key Takeaways

 - 1VRBO hosts earn $20,000-$80,000+/year in gross revenue depending on property size and location

-- 2VRBO guests book longer stays (4-7 nights vs 2-3 on Airbnb), meaning fewer turnovers and lower cleaning costs
+- 2VRBO bookings often skew longer in vacation markets, meaning fewer turnovers and lower cleaning costs

-- 4Use our free VRBO Calculator to estimate income for a specific property
+- 4Use our free VRBO income estimator to estimate income for a specific property

 VRBO attracts a different guest than Airbnb, and that affects how much you can earn.
 The platform skews toward families booking vacation homes for week-long trips, which means higher per-booking revenue but more seasonal demand.
 Here are realistic income ranges and the factors that determine where your property falls.